apecloud/kubeblocks/docs/api_docs/kubeblocks-for-weaviate/manage-weaviate.md

 curl http://localhost:8080/v1/meta | jq
 ```

-## Scaling
+## Scale

-Scaling function for vector databases is also supported.

 ### Scale horizontally

 Horizontal scaling changes the amount of pods.
-For example, you can apply horizontal scaling to scale pods up from three to five.
+For example, you can scale out replicas from three to five.
 The scaling process includes the backup and restore of data.

+From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../maintenance/scale/horizontal-scale.md) for more details and examples.

 #### Before you start